Entangled states are typically incomparable: Introduction

 In 1999, Nielsen~\cite{Nie99} found a beautiful connection between LOCC-convertibility and the mathematical theory of \emph{majorisation}.
 For the precise statement, and more context, the reader should refer to \cite{Nie99} (and Chapter~12.5.1 of Nielsen--Chuang~\cite{NC00}), but as a brief summary: although Alice and Bob share a pure state $|\psi\rangle$, Alice can interpret her subsystem as a \emph{mixed} state (a statistical ensemble of pure states in $\mb C^n$).
 This mixed state can be described by a \emph{density operator} $\rho_\psi=\on{tr}_2(|\psi\rangle\langle\psi|)$ (a Hermitian linear operator $\mb C^n\to \mb C^n$ obtained via a \emph{partial trace}, ``tracing out'' Bob's subsystem).
 The eigenvalues of $\rho_\psi$ are all nonnegative real numbers, summing to 1\footnote{We could equally well have defined these eigenvalues by tracing out Alice's subsystem, instead of Bob's subsystem.
 It is not hard to see that this choice only affects the number of zero eigenvalues; the nonzero eigenvalues do not actually depend on which of the two subsystems we choose to trace out.}.
 Nielsen's theorem is that LOCC-convertibility $|\psi\rangle\to |\phi\rangle$ is equivalent to the property that the spectrum of $\rho_\phi$ \emph{majorises} the spectrum of $\rho_\psi$: the sum of the $k$ smallest\footnote{Note that since the eigenvalues sum to $1$, this is equivalent to the condition that the sum of the $k$ \emph{largest} eigenvalues of $\rho_\psi$ is at most the sum of the $k$ \emph{largest} eigenvalues of $\rho_\phi$, for all $k\le n$.} eigenvalues of $\rho_\psi$ should be at most the sum of the $k$ smallest eigenvalues of $\rho_\phi$, for all $k \leq n$.

 Nielsen's theorem has a number of consequences.
 In particular, it lays bare the fact that (if $n,m\ge 3$) there are fundamentally different types of entanglement that cannot be LOCC-converted to each other: there exists a pair of states $|\psi\rangle,|\phi\rangle\in \mb C^{n}\otimes\mb C^{m}$ such that $|\psi\rangle\not\to|\phi\rangle$ and $|\phi\rangle\not\to|\psi\rangle$.
 Nielsen conjectured that this phenomenon is actually \emph{typical}: if $|\psi\rangle, |\phi\rangle$ are independent random states (both sampled from the Haar measure, with respect to unitary transformations, on the unit sphere in $\mb C^{n}\otimes\mb C^{m}$), then the probability of the event $|\psi\rangle\to |\phi\rangle$ tends to zero as $n,m\to \infty$.
-This conjecture has remained unproved for the last 25 years, though it is supported by strong numerical evidence (cf.\ the very convincing computations of Cunden, Facchi, Florio and Gramegna~\cite{CFFG20}), and there are quite convincing heuristic arguments for why it should be true (a brief heuristic argument was given by Nielsen~\cite{Nie99}, and another heuristic argument via integral geometry was given by \.{Z}yczkowski and Bengtsson~\cite{ZB02}).
-Also, the \emph{infinite-dimensional} counterpart to Nielsen's conjecture was proved by Clifton, Hepburn and W\"{u}thrich~\cite{CHW02}.
+This conjecture has remained unproved for the last 25 years, though it is supported by strong numerical evidence (cf.\ the very convincing computations of Cunden, Facchi, Florio and Gramegna~\cite{CFFG20}).
+There are also quite convincing heuristic arguments for why it should be true: a brief heuristic argument was given by Nielsen~\cite{Nie99}, and another heuristic argument via integral geometry was given by \.{Z}yczkowski and Bengtsson~\cite{ZB02} (see also their monograph \cite{ZBbook} on the geometry of entanglement).
+Also, an \emph{infinite-dimensional} counterpart to Nielsen's conjecture (with a \emph{topological} notion of ``typical'') was proved by Clifton, Hepburn and W\"{u}thrich~\cite{CHW02}.
+We note that Nielsen's conjecture does not currently appear to have a direct application to protocols or operational tasks; it should be viewed as a mathematical conjecture about the structure of entanglement transformation.